The Final Fantasy III Instruction Manual

 It falls into your lap and, before you are given the chance to insert the game cartridge, you’ve already been transported into an alternate reality.

-I don’t think it is hyperbolic of me to say that this unassuming booklet encompasses my artistic awakening.
+I don’t think it is hyperbolic of me to say that this unassuming little booklet encompasses the grand totality of my artistic awakening.
+We had no idea how good we had it, man.
+We would hardly see art like this bundled around a children’s video game again.

-I remember thumbing through the pages repeatedly, the definition of a captive audience; I could not tear myself away.
+I remember thumbing through the pages of the Final Fantasy III manual again and again, just soaking it in.
+I was the definition of a captive audience; I could not tear myself away.

 It’s something I can’t place my finger on, but Yoshitaka Amano’s artwork is haunting.